-The state budget estimates for fiscal years 2023 and 2024 and the general economic outlook remain stable with and increase to college Operations and Maintenance funds of \$28 million and an additional \$6.7 million for program specific funds, such as Dual Enrollment and Short-Term Career Credentialling.
+The state budget estimates for fiscal years 2025 and 2026 and the general economic outlook remain stable with and increase from FY24 appropriations to college Operations and Maintenance funds of \$14.3 million and an additional \$18.6 million for program specific funds, such as Dual Enrollment, Career & Technical Education and Short-Term Career Credentialing.
 Enrollment numbers continue to surpass pre-coronavirus enrollment and continued efforts to reach more students earlier in their education career and retain students beyond single-year status in positively impacting the System's financial stability.
-Across the state, the institutions have increased enrollment of more than 11 percent from Spring 2021.
+Across the state, the institutions have increased enrollment of more than five percent over fiscal year 2023.
 As the ACCS Office continues to grow with state-wide college supportive actions, operating costs will increase to meet the demand of growing enrollment and additional program offerings.
-The ACCS Office plans to utilize funds from the Education Trust Fund, tuition fees, and federal program funds to continue the expansion of services, statewide.
+The ACCS Office plans to utilize funds from the Education Trust Fund, tuition fees, and federal program funds to continue the expansion of services statewide.

 Since the ACCS began the transition to the systemwide enterprise resource platform in 2018, the goal of unified financial, student, financial aid, and human resource departments throughout the colleges and the System Office has meant significant improvements with student experiences, data analysis, forecasting, and reporting capabilities.
 These advancements have allowed for streamlined teaching, learning, and work environments across the state.
-With the additional tools and analytical resources available as a result of systemwide enterprise resource system, the administration of the colleges are better able to respond to industry specific skills training, community services impact, and state economic needs.
-Additionally, the implementation of a Customer Relations

-Management platform has enhanced student retention and communication efforts and heightened virtual and physical technology security protocols and resources to aide the colleges in their cyber security efforts.
+With the additional tools and analytical resources available as a result of the systemwide enterprise resource system, the administration of the colleges is better able to respond to industry specific skills training, community services impact, and state economic needs.
+Additionally, the implementation of a Customer Relations Management platform has enhanced student retention and communication efforts and heightened virtual and physical technology security protocols and resources to aid the colleges in their cyber security efforts.
 These measures have provided a significant impact to the standardization and access to real-time data across the system.
-While growth, training, and efficiencies will continue, this implementation is a true resource to our System.

-Major Capital Improvement projects continue to improve the infrastructure and communities throughout the State.
-These projects are funded in part from an Alabama Public School & College Authority 2020 issuance that has made available a significant amount of capital improvement funding for the colleges.
-ACCS is ensuring this funding is used for projects that will best equip institutions to effectively serve students and communities well into the future.
-Funding is focused more heavily on projects that show the potential for the greatest impact on local communities and that will most strengthen the System as a whole.
+Major capital improvement projects are underway across the System, resulting in improved infrastructures for our students and communities throughout the State.
+These projects are funded in part from an Alabama Public School & College Authority 2020 issuance and legislative funding support that has made available a significant amount of capital improvement funding for the colleges.
+ACCS is ensuring these funds are used for projects that will best equip institutions to effectively serve students and communities well into the future.
+Funding is focused heavily on projects that show the potential for the greatest impact on local communities and that will most strengthen the System as a whole.
 The projects are planned to meet the current and future needs of students and local communities.

-The funding for the Capital Improvement projects will include a combination of Public School and College Authority Bond Issue, Advanced Technology Funds, ACCS System Level Bond Issue, State Supplemental Appropriations, and College Funds including, local funds, federal funds, reserve funds, and/or new college debt.
+The funding for the capital improvement projects includes a combination of Public School and College Authority Bond Issue, Advanced Technology Funds, ACCS System Level Bond Issue, State Supplemental Appropriations, and College Funds including, local funds, federal funds, reserve funds, and/or new college debt.

-A phase-in plan began in late 2021 with 6 colleges and has expanded to include 21 ACCS colleges to align with needs, funding resources, and construction schedules over the next two years.
-The focus of these projects are specifically aligned to meet the growing needs of the State, to fulfill workforce skills training needs in high wage, high demand industries, and to help improve the labor participation rate of the State.
+A phase-in plan began in late 2021 with 6 colleges and has expanded to include all 24 ACCS colleges to align with needs, funding resources, and construction schedules over the next several years.
+The focus of these projects is specifically aligned to meet the growing needs of the State, to fulfill workforce skills training needs in high wage, high demand industries, and to help improve the labor participation rate of the State.
 The ongoing post-covid construction market remains a major consideration when evaluating the priority of projects, to ensure the available funds are utilized to best meet the needs of the System.